 Supermarket vouchers – Can be used to pay for groceries, baby formula, holiday meals, and more.
 Both fresh food, perishable items and canned goods may be offered.
 This may be offered if the pantry (see below) can’t meet your needs.

 Food pantries and food baskets – Most locations have a food bank at the branch center.
-While they are open limited hours, each month thousands of lower income Florida families use the services of a local food pantry.
+While they are open limited hours, each month thousands of lower income as well as struggling Florida families use the services of a local pantry.
 Many Salvation Army centers will also have soup kitchens which provide free hot meals.
 The elderly and homebound may have items delivered to them.
 Find more details on free food pantries in Florida.

 Emergency lodging, shelter and meals – If you need a place to stay, or a hot or cold meal, the Florida Salvation Army branches may be able to offer this too.
 Programs may also be available for victims of domestic violence or the homeless.
 Single parents, children, seniors, and women may have dedicated housing for them.